What's New in Qt 6

 Qt 6 lets you develop applications with intuitive user interfaces for multiple devices and platforms, faster than ever before.
 Development is easy with Qt Creator, letting you design, code, test, and deploy Qt applications.
 Qt 6 is highly compatible with Qt 5.
 Developers of Qt 5 applications can move seamlessly to Qt 6 while retaining applications' functionality.

-Qt Quick Designer lets you design UIs from within Qt Creator.
+Qt Design Studio lets you design UIs from within Qt Creator.
 You can import 2D and 3D assets, animate components, and create layouts.
 Testing the designs is possible through a live preview on devices are through an online browser.

 If you only design UIs and don't need the developer tools and functions, you can use Qt Design Studio.
 It enables you to define the look and feel of the UI from wireframe to final implementation with preset UI components.
 You can import UI design files from 2D and 3D tools to Qt Design Studio, which can turn them into code for developers.
 Qt Design Studio prototyping features bring your designs to life and simulate and validate interactions and dynamic behavior.
 You can test, preview, and fine-tune your designs to pixel-perfection live on the desktop or target device.